Whoaa512/starred/README.md

 - [openxla/xla](https://github.com/openxla/xla) - A machine learning compiler for GPUs, CPUs, and ML accelerators
 - [keepassxreboot/keepassxc](https://github.com/keepassxreboot/keepassxc) - KeePassXC is a cross-platform community-driven port of the Windows application “Keepass Password Safe”.
-- [siara-cc/sqlite_blaster](https://github.com/siara-cc/sqlite_blaster) - A library for creating huge Sqlite indexes at breakneck speeds
+- [siara-cc/sqlite_blaster](https://github.com/siara-cc/sqlite_blaster) - Create huge Sqlite indexes at breakneck speeds
 - [rochus-keller/LeanCreator](https://github.com/rochus-keller/LeanCreator) - LeanCreator is a stripped-down version of Qt Creator, easy to build from source on all platforms supported by LeanQt and using BUSY instead of qmake.
 - [ada-url/ada](https://github.com/ada-url/ada) - WHATWG-compliant and fast URL parser written in modern C++
 - [jafarlihi/sysm](https://github.com/jafarlihi/sysm) - sysm makes your system play custom sounds when any configured system or external event happens
 - [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a free analytics DBMS for big data
-- [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 😎 Your external brain that remembers anything, anytime, anywhere.
-Save time and effort the 𝗿𝗶𝗱𝗼𝗻𝗸𝘂𝗹𝗼𝘂𝘀𝗹𝘆 𝗲𝗮𝘀𝘆 way! :rocket:
+- [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 😎 Remember 𝘢𝘯𝘺𝘵𝘩𝘪𝘯𝘨, 𝘢𝘯𝘺𝘵𝘪𝘮𝘦, 𝘢𝘯𝘺𝘸𝘩𝘦𝘳𝘦...
+The external brain that makes your life 𝗿𝗶𝗱𝗼𝗻𝗸𝘂𝗹𝗼𝘂𝘀𝗹𝘆 easy! :rocket:
 - [socketsupply/socket](https://github.com/socketsupply/socket) - Create native Desktop and Mobile Apps for any OS with HTML, CSS, and JavaScript.
 Bring your favorite Frontend Framework!
 Written from the ground up to be small and maintainable.
 - [exaloop/codon](https://github.com/exaloop/codon) - A high-performance, zero-overhead, extensible Python compiler using LLVM
 - [WasmEdge/WasmEdge](https://github.com/WasmEdge/WasmEdge) - WasmEdge is a lightweight, high-performance, and extensible WebAssembly runtime for cloud native, edge, and decentralized applications.
 It powers serverless apps, embedded functions, microservices, sm